q3769/conottle/README.md

 }
 ```

-Both builder parameters - `throttleLimit` and `maxActiveExecutors` - provided in the above sample are optional.
-If both
+Both builder parameters are optional.

+- `throttleLimit` is the maximum concurrency a given client's tasks can execute.
+If omitted, the default is the number
+  of the available processors of the JVM runtime - `Runtime.getRuntime().availableProcessors()`.

+- `maxActiveClients` is the maximum total number of clients that can be serviced in parallel.
+If omitted, the default
+  is no limit - `Integer.MAX_VALUE`.

+Each client has its own dedicated executor.
+The executor is backed by a thread pool of size `throttleLimit`.
+Therefore,
+the client/executor's task execution concurrency will never go beyond, and always be throttled at the `throttleLimit`.

-are provided, then potentially the max total number of concurrent running threads is the `throttleLimit` on each
+If both builder parameters are provided, the global maximum number of concurrent running threads is the `throttleLimit`
-executor multiplied by the `maxActiveExecutors`.
+on each executor multiplied by the `maxActiveClients`.

-An all-default builder builds a conottle instance that has no limit (`Integer.MAX_VALUE`) on the `maxActiveExecutors`,
+An all-default builder builds a conottle instance that has no limit the `maxActiveClients`, while the `throttleLimit` of
-while the default `throttleLimit` for each client's tasks is the number of the available processors of the JVM
-runtime - `Runtime.getRuntime().availableProcessors()`:
+each client is set at `Runtime.getRuntime().availableProcessors()`:

 ```aidl
 ConcurrentThrottle conottle = new Conottle.Builder().build();
 ```

 Builder parameters can also be individually provided.
-E.g. a conottle instance from this builder throttles the max
+E.g. a conottle instance from the following builder throttles the
-concurrency of each client's tasks at 4, and has no limit on the total number of clients in parallel:
+max concurrency of each client's tasks at 4, and has no limit on the total number of clients in parallel:

 ```aidl
 ConcurrentThrottle conottle = new Conottle.Builder().throttleLimit(4).build();